carbon-language/carbon-lang/docs/design/structs.md

 Polymorphic types support a number of different kinds of methods:

--   Like abstract base classes, they will have virtual methods:
+-   They will have virtual methods:
-    -   Polymorphic types will always include virtual destructors.
+    -   Polymorphic types will typically include virtual destructors.
-    -   Polymorphic types may have pure-virtual methods, but in contrast to ABCs they aren't required.
+    -   Polymorphic types may have pure-virtual methods, but they aren't required.
+Virtual methods may have default implementations.
     -   It is more common for polymorphic types to have a default implementation of virtual methods or have protected or [private](https://stackoverflow.com/questions/2170688/private-virtual-method-in-c)